WU LYF: Breakup

 On 24 November 2012, a video for a new track appeared on YouTube accompanied by a supposed letter from lead singer Ellery Roberts, directed towards his bandmates.
 It stated: "I am gone.
 This isn't the end.
 This is the begging."(sic) At this moment in time it was unclear as to whether this was the end for WU LYF, however their Facebook page also disappeared around the same time the video surfaced.
 A new track titled "T R I U M P H" accompanied the letter, in which Roberts announced, "WU LYF is dead to me."

 Post-breakup

-Following his departure, the remaining WU LYF members continued on as Los Porcos, a former side-project, releasing 2 tracks in April 2013.
+Following Roberts' departure, the remaining WU LYF members continued on as Los Porcos, a former side-project, releasing 2 tracks in April 2013.
 Tom McClung created a solo project called Francis Lung, and Evans Kati and Joe Manning formed Dream Lovers, debuting their first show at Midi Music Festival in 2015.
 Ellery Roberts joined girlfriend Ebony Hoorn to form LUH., which stands for "Lost Under Heaven".
 LUH.'s debut album, entitled Spiritual Songs for Lovers to Sing, was co-produced by The Haxan Cloak and was released in May 2016 by Mute Records.

+Re-union

+In March 2025, the band's website, worldunite.org, updated to show a countdown timer beneath their white logo on a black background.
+Selecting the text on the page revealed the hidden message "SOMETHING COMES FROM NOTHING A NEW LIFE IS COMING."
+The countdown ended on April 1, 2025 with the band releasing their first single in 13 years titled "A New Life Is Coming", the band would also announce 3 shows at The Kings Arms in Salford, and several festival dates in Europe.